 "One of the things that is a fundamental element of our show is the weaving of past and the present.
 Hannah's story is still very much not finished.
 She's an integral part of whatever the next chapter of the story is, and she's very much still at the center of it," he said to The Hollywood Reporter.

-And Katherine Langford, who plays Hannah, is obviously so pumped her character will be back in action.
+And Katherine is obviously so pumped her character will be back in action.

 Yes, seven in fact.
 According to Variety, Anne Winters will be playing Chloe, the new head cheerleader at Liberty High who is super popular; Bryce Cass will play Cyrus, an edgy troublemaker of sorts; Chelsea Alden will play Cyrus’ sister, Mackenzie, an artsy smart girl unafraid to speak her mind; Allison Miller will be playing Sonya, a young litigator; Samantha Logan will be playing Nina, a track star with a secret; Kelli O’Hara will be playing Jackie, a nice, yet passionate advocate for victims of bullying, and Ben Lawson will be playing Ruck, the high school baseball coach everyone loves.
 So tons of new faces, along with all of your faves from Season 1.

-Anne recently shared some details about her character amd what fans can expect from Chloe.
+Anne recently shared some details about her character and what fans can expect from Chloe.

 "She’s a cheerleader.
 It’s funny because I had been working on the show before it had got released to the public, so I didn’t really say anything and also I can’t say much.
 I can’t really tell you too much, but I can say that I am one of the new characters and you will see a lot of me.
 Chloe is a very different character than other people I’ve played.
 I will be involved in a lot of drama, that’s for sure," Anne said to Flare.

-Clay is our flawed yet all-around nice guy who in a sea of dark and twisted characters, would sometimes provide glimmers of light throughout the season.
-Dylan Minnette, who plays our protagonist, explained how he's looking forward to continuing Clay's journey, wherever that takes him and with whoever.
+Clay is our flawed yet all-around nice guy who in a sea of dark and twisted characters, would sometimes provide glimmers of light throughout the series.
+Dylan explained he's looking forward to continuing Clay's journey, wherever that takes him and with whoever.